jack-tobin/portfolio_optimization/README.md

 # portfolio_optimization
 Portfolio Optimization in Python

 In this project I designed a simple portfolio optimization model.
 The user provides the model with a list of publicly traded securities, such as stocks or ETFs.
-The model then constructs a Markowitz-efficient portfolio of the constituent assets by identifying the portfolio weights that produces the highest risk-adjusted expected return as defined by the Sharpe Ratio.
+The model then constructs a Markowitz-efficient portfolio of the constituent assets by identifying the portfolio weights that produce the highest risk-adjusted expected return as defined by the Sharpe Ratio.

 More on Markowitz Portfolios:
 https://en.wikipedia.org/wiki/Markowitz_model